A Random Rule Model: Application: Procedural Heterogeneity in Risky Choice

+Table~\ref{tab:cv_results} reports mean test MSE across 50 random train/test splits.
+Rule-gating substantially outperforms all structured models (Neural EU/PT/CPT, Value-Based) and the flexible Context-Dependent model.
+Only MOT achieves marginally lower MSE, with the gap closing to about $2.5\%$ of the MSE level.\footnote{The rule-gating model's effective inputs include both $z(A)$ and the $24$-dimensional rule indicators.
+The neural benchmarks use the raw $40$-dimensional encoding $\psi(A)$.
+The feature-based comparison in Appendix Table~\ref{tab:sklearn} provides the closest feature-controlled evaluation.
+A GBT trained on summary statistics achieves MSE $0.0096$, below both rule-gating and MOT; the interpretability cost is non-trivial but the RRM's decomposition is structural, not post-hoc, which is what permits the mechanism-level analysis that follows.}

-Figure~\ref{fig:cv_performance_panel} visualizes the comparison with split-variability bands; rankings are stable across splits.
-Figure~\ref{fig:learning_panel} reports a learning-curve diagnostic.
-Rule-gating outperforms MOT at small training fractions and remains essentially tied through moderate fractions; MOT pulls slightly ahead only above roughly $70\%$ of the training data, consistent with its larger number of free parameters requiring larger samples to pay off.
-Rule-gating consistently outperforms both the context-dependent and value-based networks across all fractions, confirming that a small rule repertoire captures variation beyond a single preference representation.
-Notably, rule-gating achieves strong performance even with limited data: at $10\%$ of the training sample it already outperforms the value-based network at full sample, reflecting the efficiency gains from the structured rule library.
+Figure~\ref{fig:cv_performance_panel} visualizes the comparison with split-variability bands.
+Figure~\ref{fig:learning_panel} reports a learning-curve diagnostic: rule-gating outperforms MOT at small training fractions; MOT pulls ahead only above roughly $70\%$ of the data, consistent with its larger number of free parameters.
+The trial-weighted metric $\mathrm{MSE}_w$ (Table~\ref{tab:cv_results}) preserves all pairwise orderings; Appendix Tables~\ref{tab:paired_comparisons} and~\ref{tab:model_ci} report split-level comparisons.